mickfuzz/phd4/_posts/thesis_chapters/2024-6-1-Introduction.md

 ## Introduction to the thesis

 In this thesis, I explore digital game making as a vehicle to develop to computational fluency and participation in coding community practices.

+We live in a society where technology is increasingly used in work and home-life in increasingly complex and prevalent ways.

+Even in a simple domestic setting, technology can impact on significant issues such as media consumption and values associate with it, screen addition, and fears of jobs being replaced by automation, and AI driven by an increased digital economy.

-_Motivations behind game making_: The learning potential of digital game making is explored in depth in a review by Kafai and Burke.
-This review focuses primarily on the development of game making to support subject knowledge and coding prowess [-@kafai_constructionist_2015].
+Several reviews of digital game making focuses primarily on the development of game making to support subject knowledge and coding prowess [@kafai_constructionist_2015].

 However, as shown by varied research, the motivations of digital game making and wider making are more diverse, encompassing critical making and empowerment agendas AND MORE.
+Other studies and work also highlight issues that need to be critically addressed, and caution against technical decision for our future society being made by a technological elites rather than a more broadly informed society.

 While this thesis covers practical process of learning to code, it also addresses aspects of game making more to do with the overall expressive value of digital media.
 To reflect this, the term computational fluency is used at times as an overall guiding motivation.
 The term encompasses

     Computational fluency involves not only an understanding of computational concepts and problem-solving strategies, but also the ability to create and express oneself with digital technologies.